xtruder-archive/rocketeer/README.md

 There are two cli commands(add --help for more info):

 - pstream3d - xml-rpc app server.
+- pstream3_client - command line client for server.
-- pstream3_client - lirc client for server.
+- pstream3_client_lirc - lirc client for server.

 API:
 ----